 δτ is the Dirac delta function.

 The implementation complexity of the channel model grows with the number of underlying TDL channel instances K. It is anticipated that one or two TDL channels is adequate for most testing purposes.
+Due to the diagonal structure of the steering matrices, the matrix multiplications in equation 5.2.2-1 can be implemented with low complexity as element-wise complex phase rotations of matrix Hk,m.

 5.2.2.1 Steering matrices for cross-polarized antenna arrays